Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "scene",
     description: "Initialize a new 3D scene with optional helpers and controls.",
     parameters: [
-      { name: "layerIndex?", description: "Index of the scene layer (default is 0)." }, { name: "addRoomLighting?", description: "Add basic ambient lighting to the scene." }, { name: "enablePostProcessing?", description: "Enable visual effects like bloom or depth of field." }, { name: "addAxisHelper?", description: "Show XYZ axis helper for orientation." },
+      { name: "layerIndex?", description: "Index or name of layer where scene is created." }, { name: "addRoomLighting?", description: "Add basic ambient lighting to the scene." }, { name: "enablePostProcessing?", description: "Enable visual effects like bloom or depth of field." }, { name: "addAxisHelper?", description: "Show XYZ axis helper for orientation." },